oracle-samples/oracle-db-examples/exadata/insight/quick_start/container/README.md

 ## Container Overview

 The sample containers assume the use of Podman.
-They should work with minimal modification to work with any Linux container sowftware including Docker and containerd.
+They should work with minimal modification to work with any Linux container software, including Docker and containerd.